-Here’s a step-by-step guide on how to get a vaccine in Seattle, King County and Washington state:
+Here’s a step-by-step guide on how to get a vaccine or booster in Seattle, King County and Washington state:

-If you have any questions, you can call DOH at 1-800-525-0127, then press #.
-That number had seen long response times and a logjam of people trying to get information, so you may not be able to get through.
+If you have any questions, you can try calling Washington state’s Department of Health at 800-525-0127, then press #.
+That number has seen long response times and a logjam of people trying to get information, so you may not be able to get through.

-If you can’t get through calling the main number above, DOH suggests calling its alternate phone number as it tries to add more call capacity: 1-888-856-5816.
+If you can’t get through with the main number above, DOH suggests calling its alternate phone number as it tries to add more call capacity: 888-856-5816.

 Step 2: Find a vaccination site

 Once you’ve determined you’re eligible to be vaccinated, you can find a vaccination site through DOH’s tool.
 It has filters to use if you are trying to find a pediatric Pfizer dose.